James Hinchcliffe: Andretti Autosport (2012–14)

 On January 10, 2012, it was announced that Hinchcliffe would succeed Danica Patrick as the driver of the GoDaddy car for Andretti Autosport.
 The car was renumbered to No. 27, the same number used by Canadian drivers Gilles Villeneuve and Jacques Villeneuve.

-At the 2012 Indianapolis 500, Hinchcliffe qualified second overall while carrying a pair of gloves inside his driving suit, that belonged to the late Greg Moore, whom Hinchcliffe considers the main reason why he got into racing.
+At the 2012 Indianapolis 500, Hinchcliffe qualified second overall while carrying a pair of gloves inside his driving suit that belonged to the late Greg Moore, whom Hinchcliffe considers the main reason why he got into racing.
 On race day, Hinchcliffe overtook pole-sitter Ryan Briscoe on the first lap, and ended up leading five of the 200 laps on his way to a creditable sixth place finish.

-Hinchcliffe returned to Andretti for 2013, and started the season by winning the season opener in St. Petersburg, Florida, for his first series victory.
-Later, in Brazil for the São Paulo Indy 300, Hinchcliffe won the race, with a last turn overtake under Takuma Sato, breaking the winning sequence of Will Power.
+Hinchcliffe returned to Team Andretti for 2013, and started the season by winning the opener in St. Petersburg, Florida, for his first series victory.
+Later in Brazil, for the São Paulo Indy 300, Hinchcliffe won the race, with a last turn overtake under Takuma Sato, breaking the winning sequence of Will Power.

 In the 2014 Grand Prix of Indianapolis, Hinchcliffe was hit by debris, and a CT scan revealed he had suffered a concussion, and needed medical clearance before racing again.
 Hinchcliffe was cleared to return to racing on May 15, five days after the incident.